redpanda-data/connect/docs/processors/awk_functions.md

 - `json_set_float(path, value)`
 - `json_set_bool(path, value)`

+### `json_delete(path)`

+Attempts to delete a JSON field from the input message payload identified by a dot separated path.
+This function is always available even when the `json` codec is not used.

 ### `create_json_object(key1, val1, key2, val2, ...)`

 Generates a valid JSON object of key value pair arguments.
 The arguments are